What is a Gamma Knife Perfexion?

 What can I expect after the treatment?

 When the treatment is finished, the head frame will be removed.
-Sometimes there is a little bleeding from where the pins were attached to the head.
+Sometimes there is a little bleeding from where the pins were attached to your head.
 In this case, gauze and pressure will be applied to stop the bleeding and keep the area clean.
 A temporary head dressing is placed to keep the pin sites clean.
-It is recommended that the patient take it easy over the next 12 to 24 hours.
+It is recommended that you take it easy over the next 12 to 24 hours.
 Pre-Gamma Knife activities can be resumed within a few days.

 Is Gamma Knife Perfexion treatment safe?